Baltimore block party shooting victims include more than a dozen minors, police say - Boston News, Weather, Sports | WHDH 7News

 “The shots were just going on and on and on,” she said.

-That’s when two young women approached her and said they had been shot, with one woman showing how a bullet had gone through her shorts.
+That’s when two young women approached her and said they’d been shot, with one woman showing how a bullet had gone through her shorts.

 “When I pulled up to the door of the hospital, my car was almost getting ready to be inside the hospital, because I was determined to get those babies in that hospital,” Nelson said.